Where is the conference being held?

-Austin SCBWI is not responsible for providing special meals, however our registration form allows you to let us know if you are a vegetarian or need gluten-free food.
-We provide the hotel with this information and will do what we can to accommodate you.
+Austin SCBWI wants you to be as healthy and comfortable as possible, however we can not be responsible for providing special meals.
+We do our best to accommodate dietary issues, however.
+Our registration form allows you to let us know if you are a vegetarian or need gluten-free food, and we provide the hotel with the number of attendees needing this food.
 If you have more stringent dietary needs, feel free to bring your own lunch and snacks.

 For illustrator portfolio reviews, bring your portfolio on the day of the conference.
 For more information on general portfolio guidelines, visit the Portfolio Showcase page.